 Step into the heart of Vietnam Culture, where even a simple tea tray tells centuries of stories.
 In Vietnam, tea isn’t just a drink—it’s a ritual of respect, harmony, and heritage.
 Whether served at a wedding, on Lunar New Year, or during a quiet moment of reflection, Vietnamese tea ceremony trays are beautifully arranged with purpose and symbolism.
 Ready to uncover what’s really on these sacred trays?
-Let’s begin your journey into one of Vietnam’s most cherished traditions.
+Let’s begin your journey into one of Vietnam’s most cherished traditions with Vietpower Travel.

 The Vietnamese tea ceremony tray (“khay trà”) is a beautifully arranged surface that holds all the ceremonial essentials.
 It can be rectangular or round—never triangular, as odd-pointed shapes are considered unlucky in Vietnamese tradition.
 Materials vary: you might see finely carved lacquerware in Hanoi's old quarters, bamboo trays from craft villages near Van Quan Lake, or porcelain trays in homes near West Lake and Thang Long.